Bebao24/GameEngine/README.md

 For now, you probably can't use this game engine since there's no documentations. <br>

 ### Platform (Operating systems)
-Currently, this game engine is only supporting linux (or at least natively).
+Currently, this game engine is only supporting linux and MacOS.
+It is developed on Linux mainly.
-I think it will work with MacOS.
-I haven't tested it yet.
+I have tested this on MacOS, after some patches, I can comfirm that it works perfectly.
 On Windows, you cannot compile this since you will need GLFW installed on your system.

 ## Plans